 You can record your Foley sound effects directly into Adobe Audition.
 Simply import the video you’re using into it so that you can sync the video and sound effects.
 If you use the Multitrack Editor, the device will automatically save the clips that you record into a WAV file.

 It is recommended that you listen to your production sound effects track before you begin.
 As the dialogue microphones could’ve picked up some vital sounds that you need to enhance.

-For more information on audio editing software, check out our article on The Best Music Editors & Audio Editing Software 2020!
+For more information on an audio editing software, check out our article on The Best Music Editors & Audio Editing Software 2020!

 Foley Sound Effect Techniques

-Firstly, watch your favourite movie on mute, as this is a fantastic hands-on approach to learning.
+Firstly, watch your favorite movie on mute, as this is a fantastic hands-on approach to learning.
 Try adding your own Foley sound effects to what’s missing and see if they manage to sync with what you’re watching.

 Don’t overwhelm yourself though, you could just begin by watching one character and making the sounds for their walk depending on where they are.

-Make sure that you play back your sounds to check that you don’t have any interference, otherwise all of your takes could be ruined.
+Make sure that you play back your sounds to check that you don’t have any interference, otherwise, all of your takes could be ruined.